Chris01s/AutomationScripts/README.md

 python 3 should already be installed out of the box for linux distros

 Command line:
-- sudo apt install bs4 pandas selenium requests prettytable
+- pip3 install bs4 pandas selenium requests prettytable

 browser drivers can be found at https://github.com/mozilla/geckodriver/releases for geckodriver, and https://chromedriver.chromium.org/ for chromedriver.
 By default, these scripts use geckodriver unless otherwise specified.